crabmusket/haskell-simple-concurrency/readme.md

 ## Running the code

-If you've cloned this repository to run locally, once you have GHC or the Haskell platform installed, you can run any of the example files by entering, for example,
+If you've cloned this repository to run locally, once you have Stack, or plain GHC/Haskell platform installed, you can run any of the example files by entering, for example,

-    $ runhaskell src/Ex1Threads.hs
+    $ stack runhaskell Threads.hs

 at the command-line.
 You can also open modules in GHCI to play around with them in a REPL:

-    $ ghci
+    $ stack ghci
-    ghci> :load src/Ex1Threads.hs
+    > :load src/Threads.hs
-    ghci> main
+    > main

 Note that you cannot compile the example files directly, but I have provided a `Main.hs` file which runs all the examples, and which can be compiled into an executable if you wish.

-    $ ghc --make -threaded Main.hs
+    $ stack ghc --make -threaded Main.hs
     $ ./Main

 ## A brief word on syntax